 Midnimo, the Somali word for “unity,” is a program that features Somali artists from Minnesota and around the world in residencies and events that increase understanding of Somali culture through music.
-Midnimo is reviving and preserving Somalia’s rich musical traditions while fostering social connections between generations and cultures in the heart of the largest Somali diaspora in North America.
+Midnimo is reviving and preserving Somalia’s rich musical traditions while fostering social connections between generations and cultures across Minnesota.

 There are three primary parts of the Midnimo program: International Artist Residencies, support for Local Somali Musicians, and Youth Programming.

 Midnimo residencies last several weeks and include discussions, workshops, education programs, campus collaborations, and other community-based activities in venues through Minneapolis, Mankato, and St. Cloud.
 Through these activities, Midnimo engages K-12 and college students, families, and Somali and non-Somali audiences members of all ages.
 Each city's residency culminates in a public finale performance.

 Support for Local Somali Musicians

 The Cedar presents local Somali musicians, both vocalists and instrumentalists, as mainstage performers, providing a platform for Somali artists to share their talents, passing cultural traditions down to new generations and introducing non Somali audiences to a distinct sound.